matteomollano/CalculatorApp/README.md

 - Negate
 - Adding numbers to the expression
 - Adding operators to the expression
-- Equal to solve the the expression
+- Equal to solve the expression